parkerbailey/100DaysOfCode/notes/python.md

 ## For Loops
 ---
-A tool used for iterating over items in data structures.
+A loop used for iterating over items within a specific list.
 e.g.
 ```
 >>> list = ['a', 'b', 'c', 'd']